rezaf/LightRail/README.md

 Project to develop a light-weight web framework for Ruby.
-The tracks are still being laid for this project.
+Tracks are still being laid for this project.

 ![](/logo.png)